vineetasharma/JavaScript-Basic-Concepts/README.md

 Scripts loaded using the async attribute will download the script without blocking the page while the script is being fetched.
 However, once the download is complete, the script will execute, which blocks the page from rendering.
 You get no guarantee that scripts will run in any specific order.
 It is best to use async when the scripts in the page run independently from each other and depend on no other script on the page.

 Scripts loaded with the defer attribute will load in the order they appear on the page.
 They won't run until the page content has all loaded, which is useful if your scripts depend on the DOM being in place.

+# Prototype
+The prototype is an object that is associated with every functions and objects by default in JavaScript, where function's prototype property is accessible and modifiable and object's prototype property is not visible.
+Every function includes prototype object by default.